Konilo/purchasing-power/backend/README.md

 ## Setting up the production backend server
 ### Creation of the EC2 instance

 Create an AWS EC2 instance within the Free Tier boundaries.
+- Choose Ubuntu as the Amazon Machine Image.
+- Choose "Create security group" and allow SSH traffic from "My IP" (or leave "Anywhere" if you want to access the instance from anywhere).
-Choose Ubuntu and use the default values for the rest, including the use of key pair (choose an RSA one).
-Store the resulting .pem file at the root of Backend service.
+- Use a key pair (choose an RSA one) and store the resulting .pem file at the root of Backend service.
+- Use the default values for the rest.

 ### Connection to the instance